NathanBaker1/NathanBaker1.github.io/README.md

 Yes, while it used to be true that you could only play the game on a single device, you can now play with friends by inviting them through the steam client.

 #### Q: Why was this game removed from the google play store?
 Unity 4 was used to code this game in 2013.
 Since then a change in Google's policy lead to unity 4 games no longer being in complience with their Google Play store agreement and as a result Drunken Wrestlers was removed.
-If you wish to have a depth answer a link to the developers full reasoning behind what happened can be found [here.](https://store.steampowered.com/app/1188720/Drunken_Wrestlers/)
+If you wish to have a more in depth answer, a link to the developers full reasoning behind what happened can be found [here.](https://store.steampowered.com/app/1188720/Drunken_Wrestlers/)

 #### Q: Is this game as good as Drunken Wrestlers 2?
 The developer admits that he designed this game when he was 16,and it is only released to the public so that players of Drunken Wrestlers 2 know where the game came from and those feeling nostalgic can enjoy a game from their childhood.